-- Reusage of text from his or her own published work without providing the appropriate references is duplicate publication or self plagiarism.
+- Reusage of text from his or her own published work without providing the appropriate references is duplicate publication or self-plagiarism.

 - Republication of an unattributed translation of another person’s work is also plagiarism.

 Journal of Rare Diseases Research & Treatment verifies the originality of submitted manuscripts through plagiarism software.
 If a large amount of text is found to be plagiarized, then the manuscript is subject to rejection.
-But in case of minor plagiarism where author makes unattributed usage of few phrases of standard methods description or parts of introduction from a previously published paper, the editor contacts author and raises concerns regarding plagiarized material.
-The decision regarding rejection or consideration of article would be made after receiving the article with proper attributions and corrections.
+But in case of minor plagiarism where author makes unattributed usage of few phrases of standard methods description or parts of introduction from a previously published paper, the editor contacts author and raises concerns regarding the plagiarized material.
+The decision regarding rejection or consideration of an article would be made after receiving the article with proper attributions and corrections.

 If plagiarism is found after publication, the journal conducts required investigation and contacts author for any minor corrections.
 If major plagiarism is found in the published article, the journal retracts the paper and informs the same to all authors and/or author’s institution and/or funding agencies.
 The Plagiarism is a serious ethical offense and is subject to sanctions like penalties, suspension, and even expulsion.

 Duplicate publication is the publication of the same intellectual material or substantially similar paper in more than one journal without acknowledging the source and without obtaining the permission of the original copyright holder.
 Any manuscript submitted to Journal of Rare Diseases Research & Treatment must be original and must not undergo simultaneous publication i.e., it must not be under consideration by any other journal.
-The journal do not accept the paper in which there are superfluous differences such as a new title or a modified abstract, with the data set and findings remaining same between the original and the second paper.
+The journal does not accept the paper in which there are superfluous differences such as a new title or a modified abstract, with the data set and findings remaining same between the original and the second paper.

 Both duplicate publication and simultaneous publication are considered as violations of authorial integrity and publication ethics.
 These practices are serious violations of copyright laws.
-The copyright for the paper lies with the author and not with the journal; but authors do not have right to republish the paper.
+The copyright for the paper lies with the author and not with the journal, but authors do not have the right to republish the paper.
 Even though authors pay publication fee, this practice leads to the waste of the most important resources in academic and scientific publishing, i.e., the time and work of the referees and the editors, as two (or more) journals would spend time and money on carrying out the same production tasks.

 Any potentially overlapping publications should be cited.
 Authors must upload the copies of related files as additional files along with the submission of manuscript.
 The editor of the journal makes the judgment on the amount of overlap.
 If duplicate publication is found, the editor may return the paper without review, announce the duplication publicly in an editorial, ban the author from submitting articles in this journal, and/or contact the authors’ employers/academic institution.